 Because winter isn’t the tourist season for Central Florida, Disney Resorts and other hotels in the area lower their room rates, making them more affordable for Mickey fans on a tight budget.
 Additionally, many airlines discount tickets during this time due to low traffic to the region.
 Of course, you’ll have to avoid the holiday weeks to get these rates, since the demand for travel arrangements increases at this time.
 Nevertheless, purchasing a world-class vacation at bargain prices may be worth the trip when tourism lags, even if the timing is problematic.

 2 – Christmas Décor

-Editor’s Note: During the phased reopening of Walt Disney World, the holiday offerings in 2020 were modified with some cancellations.
-Nothing has been announced for the 2021 holiday season.
+Editor’s Note: During the phased reopening of Walt Disney World, the holiday offerings in 2021 will be modified with some cancellations.
+Click here to learn about the 2021 holiday season at Walt Disney World.

 Christmas serves as one of the most beloved holidays of the year, and Walt Disney World remains the most popular vacation destination.
 During the winter holidays, Disney cast members decorate the parks and resorts with garland, Christmas lights, bows, trees, and more; small “snow flurries” even appear, though they consist of soapflakes rather than snowflakes.
 Even Jungle Cruise undergoes a makeover, becoming “Jingle Cruise” to exhibit its holiday spirit.
 Intertwining Christmas and Disney magic provides the perfect occasion for feeling both holiday and vacation delight, which is why this two-week, holiday break is one of the busiest times of the year.
 Nevertheless, if you want to avoid the crowds of Christmas but desire to feel its spirit, then schedule your trip two weeks before Thanksgiving or the first two weeks of December.
 Disney cast members will have already decked the halls with boughs of holly, but most of the holiday visitors will not have arrived yet.